How to Improve Mobility

 For people with weakness in specific joints, braces can be used to add support or hold limbs in the correct position.
 For instance, foot drop can be treated by an ankle-foot orthosis (AFO), a simple brace that runs behind the ankle and under the foot.
 Resting hand splints, low-back braces, and cervical (neck) collars are other examples of ALS braces.

-Eventually, almost all ALS patients will require wheelchairs to get around.
+Eventually, almost all people living with ALS will require wheelchairs to get around.
 Even if you are still able to walk without one, a wheelchair can be useful for longer trips or whenever you become fatigued.

-When choosing a wheelchair, make sure it fits your needs as an ALS patient.
+When choosing a wheelchair, make sure it fits your needs as a person living with ALS.
 This may include features like a high reclining back, headrest, elevating legrests, and (for power wheelchairs) special electronic controls.

 A physical or occupational therapist can help you determine what equipment and features will work best for your mobility needs.